Milk thistle has long been hailed as a "liver herb", well known for its liver enhancing and protective functions for both humans and pets.

 The standard dosage of milk thistle extract is based on a silymarin content of around 80 percent.
 Most supplements of milk thistle contain about 100 to 200 mg of the herb.

-As mentioned above, milk thistle is very safe on dogs.
+As mentioned above, milk thistle is generally safe on dogs.
 For dogs with advanced liver disease, a dosage as high as 200 mg per 10 pounds of body weight is possible.